 - Relaxing Conversation/Massage with Your Partner

-Any or all of these things, when done consistently at night, help signal your brain that it’s time to rest and relax so you can sleep.
+Any combination of these things, when done consistently, help signal your brain that it’s time to rest and relax so you can sleep.

 5) Maintain a Consistent Sleep Schedule

-This can be one of the most important things you can do to add a healthy boost to your nightly wind-down routine.
+This can be one of the most important things you can do to add a healthy boost to your bedtime routine.
 Go to bed at the same time each night, and wake up at the same time each morning.
-Even when you have weekends off or you are on vacation, it’s important to maintain a consistent routine so that your mind and body can enjoy deep, good quality sleep and overall feelings of well-being.
+It’s important to maintain a consistent routine on the weekends too, so that your mind and body can enjoy deep, good quality sleep and overall feelings of well-being.

 Even slight deviations of an hour or less can take your body days or weeks to recover.
 This is why so many people have a difficult time adjusting to daylight saving time changes each year.

-When you keep your bedtime consistent, night after night, your internal clock adjusts to this, and works to help you find the sleep that may otherwise prove elusive.
+When you keep your bedtime consistent, your internal clock adjusts to this and helps you find the sleep that may otherwise prove elusive.
 It may take a few weeks for your body to adjust to this schedule, but if you are consistent, you will notice a substantial improvement in the quality of your sleep and your overall feelings of well-being.